Hans and Fritz Schlumpf

-Giovanni Carlo Vittorio Schlumpf known as Hans Schlumpf (February 21, 1904 - January 1, 1989) and Federico Filippo Augustino Schlumpf known as Fritz Schlumpf (February 24, 1906 - April 18, 1992) more prominently known as Schlumpf Brothers were Italian-born Swiss textile industrialists, automobile collectors and convicted fraudsters.
+Giovanni Carlo Vittorio Schlumpf known as Hans Schlumpf (February 21, 1904 – January 1, 1989) and Federico Filippo Augustino Schlumpf known as Fritz Schlumpf (February 24, 1906 – April 18, 1992) more prominently known as Schlumpf Brothers were Italian-born Swiss textile industrialists, automobile collectors and convicted fraudsters.
 They are best known for founding the Schlumpf Collection currently housed in Musée National de l'Automobile de Mulhouse.

 The Schlumpf Collection which was founded and developed between 1935 and 1976 belongs to the world's most important private automobile collections with over 560 automobiles of various luxury and sports car makes, most prominently 123 Bugattis and 14 Rolls-Royces.
 430 of those automobiles are classified as historically protected.

 The Schlumpf brothers financed their collection by bankrupting their company and to avoid charges they fled to Switzerland where they remained in exile until their death, since Swiss citizens will not be extradited to foreign jurisdictions.
+The widow of Fritz Schlumpf, Arlette Schlumpf-Naas, would later fight for restitution after his death.

 Early lives and education

-The Schlumpf brothers were both born in Omegna, Piedmont near Milan.
-They were the only sons of textile industrialist Carl Schlumpf and Alsatian Jeanne Becker.
-Carl worked in the horticultural company of his in-laws when they initially met.
-His textile endeavors brought the family to the Kingdom of Italy but they returned to Mulhouse, France (then in the German Empire) in 1908.
-The Schlumpf brothers were citizens of Switzerland by birth.
-Hans attended a private school in his fathers homeland and worked for two banks before entering business with his brother in 1929.
-Fritz attended and graduated from public high school in Mulhouse.
-He then started to work in the textile industry and became a wool broker in 1928.
+The Schlumpf brothers were both born in Omegna, Piedmont near Milan, in 1904 respectively 1906, the only children, of Carl Schlumpf (1871–1918), a textile engineer and later industrialist, and Jeanne Schlumpf (née Becker; 1878–1957).

+Their father was originally from Neuhaus in Eastern Switzerland and came to Mulhouse, where he worked in the horticultural company of his in-laws.
+Their father was Catholic and their mother a devout Lutheran Calvinist.
+Carl Schlumpf later sought participations in the textile industry, which brought him to the Kingdom of Italy.
+In 1908, the Schlumpf family returned to Mulhouse, where the brothers were ultimately raised.
+Hans attended a Swiss private school while Fritz attended and graduated from public high school in Mulhouse.